datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 The textfiles contents, though, are present, and the files can be opened.

-Lets start by examing the PDFs further.
+Lets start by examining the PDFs further.
 Try to get one of the books:

 .. runrecord:: _examples/DL-101-120-104
    :language: console